Updated: 22nd October, 2018

 SCF is the obvious body to drive development and adoption of small cells for 5G, and has taken an early lead by building on a decade of existing, relevant work.
 Whatever the specifics of the 5G platform will be, small cells will be an essential component.

 There will be massive and widespread deployment of small cells globally to support 4G and lay the foundations for 5G.
-SCF predicts that the number of small cells will exceed 21 million by the end of 2017 and rise to 37 million in 2021.
-While residential deployments will continue to grow and account for the majority (61.1% of the total in 2021 vs 85.4% in 2017), takeup will be fastest in urban public deployments, as well as in the public and private enterprise space and rural locations.
+SCF predicts that the number of small cells will exceed 70 million in 2025.
+While residential deployments will continue to rise, the non-residential market is expected to grow far more quickly and account for 75% of annual deployments and 55% of the total installed base in 2025, led by the urban public and enterprise public sectors.